slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Loneliness really haunts me.
 That’s a theme for the young – not wanting to be alone, not wanting to be older, not wanting to give up their teenage lack of responsibility.
 They postpone everything in order to find some beauty, which becomes increasingly difficult as you get older.
 And you can’t go back to it.
 It’s an endless subject.' -- John Cassavetes*

 <!--

+How to Reduce Your Expenses without Sacrificing Your Quality of Life
+> *'Spend extravagantly on the things that you love and cut costs mercilessly on the things you don’t.' -- Ramit Sethi*

+> *'I think I’m greedy, but I’m not greedy for money - I think that can be a burden - I’m greedy for an exciting life.' -- David Hockney*

+“Lifestyle before money.
+But money also.”
+In life, you will often be presented with two options: The lucrative option, The lifestyle option job -> money + lifestyle!

+live the life you want now and not later.

 geoarbitrage

 Work no more than 35 hours a week.